 Best things to do in Pittsburgh

 What is it?
-Built in 1893, the steel-and-glass Phipps Conservatory and its surrounding grounds house the Center for Sustainable Landscapes, an impeccably green botanical research facility.
+Constructed in 1893, the steel-and-glass Phipps Conservatory and its surrounding grounds house the Center for Sustainable Landscapes, an impeccably green botanical research facility.

 What is it?
 The Monongahela and the Allegheny join to form the Ohio at the aptly named Point State Park, marked by a massive fountain.